rackerlabs/genestack/docs/openstack-cinder.md

 operational for you; however, in the event you need to do some manual tweaking or if the node was note deployed as a K8S worker, then make sure you setup the DNS resolvers correctly so that your volume service node can communicate with our cluster.

+!!! note

-> This is expected to be our CoreDNS IP, in my case this is `169.254.25.10`.
+    This is expected to be our CoreDNS IP, in my case this is `169.254.25.10`.

 This is an example of my **systemd-resolved** conf found in `/etc/systemd/resolved.conf`
 ``` conf